visit-dav/visit/src/doc/dev_manual/LiveIncidentResponse.rst

 issues.
 As a rule of thumb, low-hanging fruit is considered to be anything that primary believes is fixable within a half-day's (4 hours) worth or effort.

-When primary has challenges with incident diagnosis, s/he should feel free but should otherwise sparingly engage other developers with help starting with the *backup*.
+When primary has challenges with incident diagnosis, s/he should feel free to engage other developers with help starting with the *backup*.
 When developer expertise other than *backup* is needed, primary should arrange mutually agreeable times to engage those developers.

 There shall be no expectation that a developer serving as *primary* can get any other work done beyond their incidence response obligations.
 In slow weeks, its